This page may contain affiliate links, see our disclaimer here.

 There are many tavernas, cafes and restaurants.
 Lykastos, Trioroukouno, Bakaliko, Tzibaeri are lovely local tavernas serving fresh vegetables, delicious cuisine all punctuated with the local wine and olive oil.

-Enjoy traditional Cretan food at Peskesi, Kritamon, To Spitiko or Zevitas, the latter is a wine bar where you can enjoy an local wines, ouzo or the local tsikoudia, or perhaps something a little softer, to while away the evening.
+Enjoy traditional Cretan food at Kritamon, To Spitiko or Zelita, the latter is a wine bar where you can enjoy local wines, ouzo or the local tsikoudia, or perhaps something a little softer, to while away the evening.

 This traditional 19th century mansion in the centre of the village of Archanes, dating from 1893, has been lovingly restored and created into the Arhontiko studios for guests.
 There are two studios sleeping four visitors each.
 This building is declared a 'Protected Historical Building'.

-Agriela Villa in Sgourokefali village is 15 km from Arhanes village and 19 km from Heraklion.
+Agrielia Villa in Sgourokefali village is 15 km from Archanes village and 19 km from Heraklion.
 This hamlet with views to the sea is a quiet rural retreat, yet close to everything.
 Visit the beaches, go into the town of Heraklion to see museums or get your fresh fruit and vegetables at the local markets.

 The location is handy for visits to Knossos Palace, the beaches and local wineries.

-The video below shows a lovely walk in springtime around the village of Arhanes.
+The video below shows a lovely walk in springtime around the village of Archanes.

 See the location of the village on the map of Crete below.